 - Will I get a member card?

 Yes.
-When you enroll in a DAN World/TEMS program, your member card will arrive by email, or you can download it from your online account.
+When you enroll in a DAN World program, your digital member card will arrive by email, or you can download it from your online account.

 - How does emergency evacuation differ from rescue?